 7. What is the best way to reach you?
 "Phone or email, but use email for fastest service.
 I answer email messages promptly and will need to know your location if you are interested in a home visit.
 For virtual Telehealth sessions we will find a mutually convenient time of day and method of communication."

 8. How can I buy a personalized, signed copy of your books?
 "Simply send me a request by email and I will arrange to sign and personalize a fresh copy of my book (s) and ship it to you via USPS Priority Mail.
 There is a cover price plus shipping that must be prepaid. "

 9.What is your Covid-19 policy?
 "Before we schedule an appointment in your home, I'll have a safety conversation with you about the precautions I take to avoid infection or the spread of pandemic infection.
-As of 8/9/2012, I require unvaccinated clients to wear a mask and social distance while I am in their home.
+As of 12/1/2022, I require clients to wear a mask and social distance while I am in their home.

 "Management of Medial Patellar Luxation in Small Dogs and Cats: An Investigation into the Use of a Manual 3D Patellar Repositioning Technique" by Dr. Susan Davis, et al has been published in Orthopedic Physical Therapy Practice, the publication of the Academy of Orthopedic Physical Therapy, APTA, volume 33/number 4.
 Copyright AOPT.
 Article is available for educational purposes by written request to Dr. Davis through this website.

 Introduction to Physical Therapy for Animals will be taught by Dr. Susan Davis on Friday January 21, 2022 through Physical Therapy.com ( course #4159) as a 2-hour CEU course for licensed physical therapists interested in gaining entry-level knowledge of this exciting field. https://physicaltherapy.com/pt-ceus